2025 Syracuse Orange women's soccer team

+The Orange finished the season 5–9–4, 1–8–1 in ACC play to finish in sixteenth place.
+They did not qualify for the ACC Tournament.
+They were not invited to the NCAA Tournament.
+Their one conference win was their first since 2022, and their nine losses were their least since that season.

 Previous season

 The Orange finished the season 6–10–2, 0–9–1 in ACC play to finish in seventeenth place.
 They did not qualify for the ACC Tournament.
 They were not invited to the NCAA Tournament.